sveawebpay/php-integration/apidoc/files/BuildOrder/CreditOrderRowsBuilder.php.txt

     public $invoiceId;

     /**
-     * CreditCardOrder().
-Required.
-Use the order id (transaction id) received with the createOrder response.
+     * Required for CreditCardOrder() -- use the order id (transaction id) received with the createOrder response.
      * @param numeric $invoiceIdAsString
      * @return $this
      */